shrikanthkr/shrikanthkr.github.io/_posts/2020-07-25-shrink-resources-not-found.markdown

     tools:keep="@drawable/mr_*" />
 {% endhighlight %}

-The above xml tell the gradle plugin not to shrink resources of this kind.
+The above xml tells the gradle plugin not to shrink resources of this kind.

 #### How can we verify this?